Click to Teach/Click to Learn: Become a Theatre Advocate

 Step 5: Watch and Learn

-In this video, the 2019 winner of Democracyworks, Brannon Evans, speaks at the National Arts Action Summit in Washington, DC on March 3, 2019 as an advocate for theatre education.
+In this video, Brannon Evans, the 2019 winner of the EdTA Democracyworks essay contest, speaks at the National Arts Action Summit in Washington, DC on March 3, 2019 as an advocate for theatre education.

 Step 6: Find Focus and Prepare to Share